MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ---

-Before pushing the leadscrew through the bearing block, add a locking collar to the inside bearing face.
+Before pushing the lead-screw through the bearing block, add a locking collar to the inside bearing face.
 Leave this loose.

 ![](../img/y_axis_assembly/y_axis_step_20_1.png){: .shadow}